 making a booking

-Do I need to pay a deposit?
-What's the true Guarantee? arrow_drop_down
+Do I need to pay a deposit? arrow_drop_down

-All students are required to pay £250 deposit across our sites is fully refundable, in cases where:
+All students are required to pay £250 deposit across our sites and is fully refundable upon check-out.

 How much is it to live at true Glasgow? arrow_drop_down